-The Mercy College Library collection includes over 10,000 volumes of books, CD-ROMs, journals and audiovisuals.
-Current materials are kept in the Library, with older volumes in storage, but available to patrons upon request.
-Computers in the Library and the adjacent computer lab provide access to the Internet, OhioLINK and to Mercy College communication systems.
-They also contain software programs, including WORD, to help students with their course work.
+The Mercy College Library collection includes over 10,000 volumes of books, journals, and audiovisuals.
+Current materials are kept in the library, with older volumes in storage, but available to patrons upon request.
+Computers in the library and the adjacent computer lab provide access to the Internet, OhioLINK and to Mercy College communication systems.
+They also contain software programs, including Word, to help students with their course work.
 Quiet corners, tables, study rooms and AV viewing rooms are available for individual and group study.
-Printers/copiers are available in both the Library and the computer lab.
+Printers/copiers are available in both the library and the computer lab.
 Professional librarians and experienced staff are present to help patrons locate the information they need.

-Access to materials from other Ohio academic and medical libraries is possible through the OhioLINK system, where patrons can also search on-line databases and locate electronic journal articles, e-books, images and videos.
-Students are issued personal bar code numbers that are attached to their ID badges.
-This number allows access to the Mercy College Library collection and to OhioLINK through the internet from anywhere on campus and from outside Mercy College, as well.
+Access to materials from other Ohio academic libraries is possible through the OhioLINK system, where patrons can also search on-line databases and locate electronic journal articles, e-books, images and videos.
+Students are issued personal bar code numbers that are printed on the back of their ID badges.
+This number allows access to the Mercy College Library collection and to OhioLINK through the internet from anywhere on or off campus.